millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 .. figure:: _static/figures/kmeans.gif
 	:align: center
+	:width: 80%

 	An example of the K-Means algorithm picking/updating centers and assigning points to clusters.

-Those students planning on enrolling in the ACME program or who are completing a degree in computer science will likely have the opportunity to code up the k-means algorithm as part of the program.
+Those students planning on enrolling in the ACME program or who are completing a degree in computer science will likely have the opportunity to code up the K-Means algorithm.

 ``sklearn.cluster.KMeans``
 --------------------------

 The package scikit-learn (``sklearn``) is a popular python package for machine learning applications.
-It has a KMeans implementation which we will use as an example.
+It has a K-Means implementation which we will use as an example.

 .. code:: python

 	from sklearn.cluster import KMeans

-We also need access to the Iris dataset, which sklearn also has.
+We also need access to the Iris dataset, which sklearn has built in.

 .. code:: python

     import sklearn.datasets as ds

-	iris = ds.load_iris(as_frame=True)		# load the dataset with the data represented in pandas DataFrames df = iris["data"]						# get the actual data targets = iris["target"]				# the labeled data where each flower species is assigned a number 0, 1, or 2 target_names = iris["target_names"]		# the names associated with the number contained in targets
+    iris = ds.load_iris(as_frame=True)      # load the dataset with the data represented in pandas DataFrames df = iris["data"]                       # The actual flower measurements targets = iris["target"]                # The labeled data: each flower species is assigned a number 0, 1, or 2 target_names = iris["target_names"]	    # The names associated with the number contained in targets

 .. code-block:: python